dotnet/runtime/src/tools/illink/docs/error-codes.md

 }
 ```

+#### `IL2104`: Assembly 'assembly' produced trim warnings.
+For more information see https://aka.ms/dotnet-illink/libraries

+The assembly 'assembly' produced trim analysis warnings in the context of the app.
+This means the assembly has not been fully annotated for trimming.
+Consider contacting the library author to request they add trim annotations to the library.
+To see detailed warnings for this assembly, turn off grouped warnings by passing either `--singlewarn-` to show detailed warnings for all assemblies, or `--singlewarn- "assembly"` to show detailed warnings for that assembly. https://aka.ms/dotnet-illink/libraries has more information on annotating libraries for trimming.

 ## Single-File Warning Codes

 #### `IL3000`: 'member' always returns an empty string for assemblies embedded in a single-file app.
 If the path to the app directory is needed, consider calling 'System.AppContext.BaseDirectory'